Shitao-zz/shitao.github.io/_posts/2016-03-09-eddy-shedding.md

 perturbed in this trainning set.

 <img src="/images/eddy-shedding/shedding_statistics.png">
-Caption: the number of eddy detached realizations out of the entire training set.
+Caption: The cumulative number of eddy detached realizations as a function of time.

 <img src="/images/eddy-shedding/perturbation.png">
-Caption: Histogram of each perturbation in the eddy detached realizations on different day.
+Caption: Histograms of each perturbation in the eddy detached realizations at different time.
 The axis label for all boxes in the figure is on top right.

 ## Logistic regression for prediction
-The objective of this analysis is to construct a simple model which estimates probability of an eddy shedding event at a specific day.
+The objective of this analysis is to construct a simple model which estimates the probability of an eddy shedding event given the initial perturbations.
 Whether the eddy detached in a specific simulation is a binary problem that can be expressed in 0 or 1.
 Here, we build a simple logistic regression model, also called generalized linear models, to achieve this goal.